github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp-new.rst

      fc.getTarget() = fopen
    select fc.getArgument(0)

-Unfortunately, this will only give the expression in the argument, not the values which could be passed to it.
-So we use local data flow to find all expressions that flow into the argument, where we use ``asIndirectExpr(1)`` as we are interested in the value of the string passed to `fopen`, not the pointer pointing to it:
+However, this will only give the expression in the argument, not the values which could be passed to it.
+Instead we can use local data flow to find all expressions that flow into the argument, where we use ``asIndirectExpr(1)``.
+This is because we are interested in the value of the string passed to `fopen`, not the pointer pointing to it:

 .. code-block:: ql